ksdtech/gdrive-static-site/README.md

 - exported\_type: The MIME type of the downloaded (and possibly post-processed) file: "text/html", "text/x-markdown", "text/x-yaml", image/...", etc.

+- menu\_title: When using AUTOMENU settings, if this string is present, it will be used to build the top-level site navigation menu.

 - relative\_url: The URL that will be produced (relative to the dirname) for the document.
 Markdown and Google Doc